 They can use 5G higher capacity to offload data traffic from their 4G LTE networks onto their 5G networks, freeing up spectrum for other uses.

-It can also improve the coverage and capacity of existing 5G networks.
 CSPs can deploy 5G higher capacity technology in areas with high traffic demand, such as sports arenas and concert venues, to provide enhanced coverage and capacity.

-5g higher capacity is a key enabler of 5g monetization strategies and will play a critical role in enabling CSPs to generate new revenue streams from 5g services.
+5G higher capacity is a key enabler of 5G monetization strategies and will play a critical role in enabling CSPs to generate new revenue streams from 5G services.

-Network slicing is unique to 5G.
 The basic idea of network slicing is to “slice” the original network architecture in multiple logical and independent networks.

 Network slicing enables the creation of multiple independent “on-demand” end-to-end logical networks that run on shared physical infrastructure.

 With 5G network slicing, networks can accommodate different quality of service (QoS) requirements on a single physical network infrastructure.
-Each slice is configured to meet the various service requirements effectively.

 Each slice’s capabilities, such as data speed, latency, security, and mobility, are defined individually according to the demands of the particular service or use case.